Active Filters

 - University News and Stories

 Faculty members put their knowledge into action so students and others are able to benefit from it.
-Recently, faculty published in prestigious journals and presented at renowned conferences.
+Recently, faculty published in prestigious magazines, wrote groundbreaking book chapters, and were honored with international acclaim.

 St. Lawrence graduates have a thirst for knowledge and are innovative problem-solvers.
 This periodic roundup features Laurentians who are in the spotlight for making a positive impact on their communities, companies, and the world.

 Faculty members put their knowledge into action so students and others are able to benefit from it.
-Recently, faculty published in prestigious journals and media outlets and presented research at renowned conferences.
+Recently, faculty published in prestigious journals, were cited in international press, and presented at renowned conferences.

 Faculty members put their knowledge into action so students and others are able to benefit from it.
-Recently, faculty published acclaimed books, were quoted in prestigious publications, and wrote articles in high-impact journals.
+Recently, faculty published in prestigious journals, presented at renowned conferences, wrote groundbreaking book chapters, and received international acclaim.